laura-schoenherr/leichte-sprache/README.md

 The browser interface is designed for intuitive use, allowing experimentation with different models and approaches.
 The implementation focuses on simplicity, low-level components and modularity, allowing developers and Python enthusiasts to modify and build upon.

+  Key Features
+  - Simplifies complex German text into easy-to-understand language
+  - Browser-based interface for intuitive usage
+  - Local execution for privacy and control
+  - Configurable parameters for output customization

 ### Installation

 #### Install the basic tool